flannerym/essays/five-specimens/README.md

 A label with at least the plant’s name identifies the herbarium specimen.
 Early labels usually contained little more than the name, often in Latin and a ==vernacular=={Q1036511} language.
 As time went on, botanists realized that different species grew in different types of habitats so it was useful to record where the plant was found and also when it was collected and by whom.
 Now it is standard to add information on flower color or form that might be lost in the pressed specimen, as well as geographic coordinates for precise location, a short description of the habitat, and other species present.

 This additional data makes specimens useful in research beyond plant identification.  ==Geographic coordinates=={562f7195} are employed in mapping a species’ range and in helping to predict the effects of global warming.
 Since specimens have been collected for centuries, particularly intensively in the last two; they provide evidence of changes in flowering and fruiting times due to climate change.
 Over the past decade, there have been massive efforts to digitize specimen data to make them available to researchers around the world in order to study environmental changes, and document the earth’s biodiversity as it comes under increasing threat.
 In addition online access means increased availablity of these data to those in the global south, where biodiversity is greater, despite the fact that a much greater percentage of specimens are stored in herbaria in the global north, one of the effects of centuries of collecting by colonial powers.

+**References**
+[^1] Thijsse, Gerard.
+2022. “‘Everlasting Gardens’: Origin, Spread and Pupose of the First Herbaria.”
+In *The Green Middle Ages: The Depiction and Use of Plants in the Western World * 600-1600, edited by Claudine A. Chavannes-Mazel and Linda IJpelaar, 72–107.
+Amsterdam: University of Amsterdam Press.